Reid State Technical College

-- The teacher population of 28 teachers has declined by 46% over five years.
+- The teacher population of 27 teachers has stayed relatively flat over five years.

 - College Location Mi.
 Students

 - 1,398 students | 21.90 Mi2800 South Alabama Avenue

 - 1,086 students | 33.70 Mi220 Alco Dr

 - 1,599 students | 34.70 Mi1000 Dannelly Blvd.